Venu212/AZMLND_C2/README.md

 In this project, a cloud-based machine learning production model is created, deployed it in Azure container instance, and consumed it using REST API.

 ## Summary
-This dataset contains data about bank marketing.
-The details about each applicant is available along with historical transactional data to predict whether customer is eligible for loan or not.
-A classification algorithm is used to train model and the best model is deployed.
-Document is generated using swagger and modelis consumed using end point.
+This dataset contains data about [Bank Marketing](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv").
+The details about each applicant is available along with historical transactional data to predict whether the applicant will subscribe for long term deposit or not.
+A classification algorithm is used to train model and the best model that provides better accuracy is selected and deployed.
+The deployed model provides end point to send request to REST API and also Swagger URI.
+Document is generated using swagger and models are consumed using end point.
 AutoML pipeline is created using Axure SDK in notebook and delpoyed.

 The Architecture: